- Explore the social, political and religious histories of ancient Greece and Rome.

 The extended degree programmes include a foundation year, which will provide you with a sound introduction to key elements needed for studying Ancient History at degree level.
 Our extended degree programme will provide you with a thorough and supportive academic preparation for study.
 The foundation year is carefully designed to build confidence in your abilities, develop essential academic and study skills, and provide you with the subject specific knowledge essential for success.

-- Take modules in English and Maths which will develop your core academic and study skills.
+- Take modules in communication which will develop your core academic and study skills.

 - The syllabus includes a year-long module, Adventures in Humanities, which will provide you with a subject specific knowledge in Ancient History.
 It is taught in weekly three hour sessions and you will attend lectures, seminars, workshops, tutorials, film screenings and field trips.